zerotrustprivacy/ansible/README.md

   <p>Use the command <i>ansible-navigator run apache.yml</i> This will install the Apache server.</p>
  <p><img src="ansible4.png"></p>

- <p>Once the playbook is completed, I connect to node1 using SSH to check that Apache has been installed.
+ <p>Once the playbook is completed, connect to node1 using SSH to check that Apache has been installed.
 Exit and create a new file called <i>package.yml</i>.
 Run this using <i>ansible-navigator run package.yml</i></p>
  <p><img src="ansible5.png"></p>
  <p><img src="ansible6.png"></p>
  <p><img src="ansible7.png"></p>